One of the many forms depression can take is postpartum depression.

 Remember that asking for help does not make you weak.
 If it’s a step you need to take, it will be better for you and your baby in the long run.

-By prescription of your doctor, psychiatrist or OB/GYN, you may choose to go on antidepressants.
+Your doctor, psychiatrist or OB/GYN may recommend antidepressants.
 These can help lighten your mood but must be taken with caution by mothers who are breastfeeding.

 Generally, the risk of antidepressant medication transmission from mother to baby is quite low, so whether or not to nurse your infant while taking medication is a mother’s choice.

-It’s hard to prepare fresh foods when you’re constantly occupied with the baby, but you’ll feel better if you eat foods that keep your blood sugar levels steady, and support healthy hormones and healing — so try to get your fruits and veggies in at least a little bit.
+Yes, it’s hard to prepare fresh foods when you’re constantly occupied with the baby, but you’ll feel better if you eat foods that keep your blood sugar levels steady, and support healthy hormones and healing.
 It’s not just your baby who needs nourishing!

 Whether you share feelings with your partner, other moms like you, or friends and family, interacting with others will help boost your mood and lessen feelings of anxiety, inadequacy, and depression.
 Talk through what you’re experiencing and stay connected to your best supports!